-The advanced debug interface may be connected to one of several supported JTAG TAP hardware cores: the standalone TAP ("jtag" core), a Xilinx internal BSCAN device ("xilinx_internal_jtag" core), or an Altera sld_virtual_jtag megafunction ("altera_virtual_jtag" core).
-The adv_jtag_bridge program includes drivers for all three of these TAPs.
+The advanced debug interface may be connected to one of several supported JTAG TAP hardware cores: the standalone TAP ("jtag" core), a Xilinx internal BSCAN device ("xilinx_internal_jtag" core), an Altera sld_virtual_jtag megafunction ("altera_virtual_jtag" core), or the Actel UJTAG core ("actel_ujtag" core, experimental as of this writing).
+The adv_jtag_bridge program includes drivers for most of these TAPs.
 See the TAP Drivers section for details on each of these TAP devices.

 At startup, adv_jtag_bridge probes for the cable specified on the command line, and attempts to identify all devices in the JTAG chain.
-The device chain information is printed to the console.
-In order to operate, adv_jtag_bridge needs to know which device in the chain is the target device (the OpenRisc system to be debugged), the length of the Instruction Register (IR) for every device in the chain, and the IR command which selects the advanced debug interface in the target device.
+The device chain information is printed to the console to assist in debugging.

-In order to operate correctly, adv_jtag_bridge needs to know the length of the IR in every device on the JTAG chain, and the command for the target device's IR which will make the debug hardware module active.
+In order to operate, adv_jtag_bridge needs to know which device in the chain is the target device (the OpenRisc system to be debugged), the length of the Instruction Register (IR) for every device in the chain, and the IR command which will make the debug hardware module active.
 The easiest way to provide this information is using BSDL files.
 Most chip manufacturers provide a BSDL file for each of their chips, specifically for use with JTAG driver programs.
 A BSDL file contains all the information for each chip that adv_jtag_bridge needs.
 To use BSDL files, simply place a copy of the BSDL file for each chip in the JTAG chain into the directory where the adv_jtag_bridge binary resides (or one of the directories adv_jtag_bridge searches - see the program's individual documentation for details).
 Adv_jtag_bridge will automatically parse the BSDL files and use the information.

 If any device in the chain does not support the IDCODE instruction, or if a BSDL file for the device is not available, then the length of that device's IR must be supplied on the command line.
 If the target device does not support IDCODE, or its BSDL file does not specify a DEBUG instruction (USER1 for Xilinx devices), then the debug command for the target device must also be specified on the command line.
+Actel_ujtag users are currently required to supply this on the command line.